The Pros and Cons of Contingency or Retained Search for Law Firms | BCGSearch.com

 Definitive Guide to Comparing Contingency Search vs. Retained Search in Legal Recruitment

 When it comes to legal recruitment, contingency, and retained search are two popular recruiting methods for law firms.
 Contingency search typically involves a firm or individual paying recruitment fees based on a successful hire.
 The fees can range from a flat fee to a percentage of the candidate's starting salary.
 On the other hand, retained search involves a firm or individual paying additional fees upfront to secure the services of a particular recruiter or executive search firm.
 This fee may also include additional services such as in-depth assessment processes and other activities that help to ensure the best candidates are found quickly.
 Both contingency recruitment and retained firms offer advantages such as greater control over the recruiting process.
 Still, it can be difficult to compare their relative benefits without understanding each unique circumstance.
+For insights into the advantages of using a search firm, explore our article on advantages of using a search firm

 Understanding the Benefits and Challenges of a Contingent Search